 Based on the aforesaid provisions, every private unaided recognized school is required to get its accounts audited by a Chartered Accountant before submitting a return under Rule 180(1) of DSER, 1973.
 The documents submitted by the school for evaluation of the fee hike proposal were taken on record.
-Review of the audited financial statements including the Independent Auditors Report of FY 2021-22 the following was noted:
+Review of the audited financial statements and Independent Auditors Report for FY 2021-22 the following was noted:

-- a.
+a.
 The Independent Audit Report was not issued in the format prescribed by Standard on Auditing 700 (SA-700), as defined by the Institute of Chartered Accountants of India (ICAI).
-Because the majority of the content of the Independent Auditors' Report was missing, such as the auditors' and management's responsibilities. - b.
-In the audit report, no reference with respect to 'Receipt & Payment Account' is mentioned, raising the doubt as to whether this has been audited or not.
-Although the same was duly signed by the auditor and management of the school
+Because the majority of the content of the Independent Auditors' Report was missing, such as the auditors' and management's responsibilities.